scls19fr/pycondor/README.md

 ## Usage

-This work was not carried out by Condor Team
+This work was not carried out by Condor Team.

 CAUTION: WORK IN PROGRESS - USE AT YOUR OWN RISK

 See [ToDo](https://github.com/scls19fr/pycondor/wiki/ToDo) Any help is Welcome!